Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • severe, unbearable pain;

-• damage to one mammary gland;
+• damage to one breast;

 • discomfort does not go away 3-4 days after ovulation;